The Mark of Zorro chapter 20 Don Diego shows interest

 “Who is the man?” asked.

-“He is called Fray Felipe, caballero.”
+“He is called Fray Felipe, .”

 “What is this?
 Fray is an old man, and my good friend.
-I spent night before the last with him at the he manages.”
+I spent night before the last with him at the hacienda he manages.”

 showed some slight interest now.
 He walked briskly from the tavern and went to the office of the magistrado in a little adobe building on the opposite side of the plaza.
 The horsemen were just arriving with their prisoner.
 They were two soldiers who had been stationed at San Gabriel, the frailes having been forced to give them bed and board in the governor’s name.

-See also The Mark of Zorro chapter 1 Pedro, the boaster
+See also The Mark of Zorro chapter 38 The man unmasked

 It was Fray Felipe.
 He had been forced to walk the entire distance fastened to the saddles of his guards, and there were indications that the horsemen had galloped now and then to test the fray’s powers of endurance.